 These well-known waterfalls are divided into two equally beautiful parts.
 Before proceeding to the Lower Falls, a set of five cascades cascading over a freshwater island, stop at the Upper Falls for a view of rust-colored waterfalls caused by tannins leached from cedar trees upstream.

-In reality, it’s a fantastic opportunity to see the waterfalls in the US.
 Something about America’s most gorgeous waterfalls makes them worthwhile to seek out, whether on a road trip to a new location or an overnight walk in one of its incredible national parks.
 It’s no wonder that it offers a plethora of spectacular and beautiful waterfalls.